tfemby/RPI_USB_Gadgets/README.md

 command is generally only run when shutting down.
 This simply provides a clean shutdown without error messages littering `journalctl`.

+The UVC Gadget script will configure ConfigFS but won't actually begin the UVC Gadget.
+Refer to the UVC section below to find out the details.

 ## Ethernet Gadget

+### Configuration

 <details>